joelek/ts-autoguard/readme.md

 	<= binary;
 ```

 The full type language is available for the payload as well as for path components, query parameters and headers.
-Path components, query parameters and headers default to unparsed string (plain) when the type annotation is omitted.
+The type of the payload defaults to binary when left unspecified while the type of path components, query parameters and headers default to plain string.

+Plain strings and JSON strings differ in that JSON strings will be JSON encoded and decoded automatically whereas plain strings will not.
+Plain strings are commonly used in path components, query parameters and headers whereas JSON strings are normally used in JSON payloads.

+NB: Path components, query parameters and headers declared with the "string" type will handled as if the "plain" type had been declared.
+This compatibility behaviour will be removed in the next major release and through that bring consistency to the type language.
+Please declare plain strings explicitly or remove the type declaration to use the default.

+Autoguard accepts and exposes undeclared request parameters as well as undeclared request and response headers.
+No parsing, encoding or decoding is performed since no assumptions can be made about the content.
+The responsibility of parsing, encoding and decoding undeclared data lies with the user.
+Autoguard expects undeclared request parameters, request headers and response headers to be strings fully compatible with the HTTP standard.

 ```
 guard Object: {